patrickhancke/kbc-cloud-native-practical-case/lab-04-persistence/README.md

 # Lab 04 - Persistence Capability
-For implementing our Shopping List functionality we will need some kind of persistence.
+For implementing our Shopping List functionality we need some kind of persistence.
 In this lab we're first going to add the technical capability of talking to a database from our Spring Boot app.

-We'll choose ``Postgres`` as a common database solution.
+We choose ``Postgres`` as a common database solution.

 ## Run Postgres locally

 **Question**: is this possible / allowed on a KBC Macbook?

-When developing locally we'll run ``Postgres`` through a docker container, this can be easily done by running the below command.
-The first time we run this, the ``postgres`` docker image will be downloaded:
+When developing locally we'll run ``Postgres`` through a docker container, this can be easily done by running the below
+command:

 ``docker run -e POSTGRES_PASSWORD=mysecretpassword -p 5432:5432 -d postgres``

+**NOTE**: the first time we run this command, the ``postgres`` docker image will be downloaded, this might take some time.

 Example successful output: